Should A Recovering Addict Use CBD?

 CBD is a naturally occurring chemical found in marijuana plants.
-It is a cannabinoid which was discovered in 1940 and can make up around 40% of the plant’s extraction.
-Using CBD in isolation doesn’t cause a ‘high’ as it is missing THC, which is another chemical which can be found in marijuana plants.
+It is a cannabinoid that was discovered in 1940 and can make up around 40% of the plant’s extraction.
+Using CBD in isolation doesn’t cause a ‘high’ as it is missing THC, which is another chemical that can be found in marijuana plants.

 Between 2017 and 2018, the number of CBD users is expected to have doubled, there are a number of reasons for this which include; increased legalization and expansion into multiple new industries.
 The extreme growth of CBD products is expected to continue in the coming years, with a prediction being made that the global CBD market could be worth $20 billion by 2024.